rayVonW/batchCurve/README.md

 ## Overview

-batchCurve is an analytical workflow for batch analysis of dose-response assays.
-Assay formats must have a 10 point serial dilution as well as a positive and negative growth control.
+batchCurve is an analytical workflow developed for batch analysis of dose-response assays carried on blood stage *Plasmodium falciparum*.
+It involves the automated fitting of a four parameter log logistic mode to estimate the IC<sub>50</sub> for a compound-cell combination.
+Assay formats are assumed to have a 10 point serial dilution as well as a positive and negative growth control.
 The accepted layouts assume either duplicate or triplicate measurement in either 96 or 384 well culture plates.